iterative/dvc.org/content/docs/command-reference/remote/modify.md

 - `profile` - name for the GDrive credentials cache directory (part of the global `gdrive_user_credentials_file` path).
-By default, credentials are cached per `gdrive_client_id `, but you can set a custom ‘profile’ instead, for example to avoid using the wrong user's credentials accidentally.
+By default, credentials are cached per `gdrive_client_id `, but you can set a custom profile name instead, for example to avoid using the wrong user's credentials accidentally.

   ```cli
   $ dvc remote modify --local myremote profile myprofile